 Who may have access to student information?

-- The student and any outside party who has the student’s written request.
+• The student and any third party designated with the student’s written request

 What is an “Educational Record” as defined by FERPA?

 With certain exceptions (noted below), an education record is any record (1) which contains information that is personally identifiable to a student, and (2) is maintained by the university.
 With the exception of information about other students, financial records of parents and confidential letters of reference to which the student has waived access, a student has the right of access to his or her education records.